JPLee01/Machine_Learning_and_Statistics/README.md

 ## 1 Introduction
 ------------------------------------------------------------------------------------------------
+As part of the Assignment for the Machine Learning and Statistics module two Jupyter Notebooks have been created to investigate the Scikit-learn and Scipy-Stats Python libraries.
+Both notebooks will provide an overview of their respective libraries.
+The scikit-learn.ipynb notebook will focus on the Scikit-learn library to include three scikit-learn algorithms, while the scipy-stats.ipynb notebook will focus on the Scipy-Stats library to include a hypothsis test using ANOVA.
+The aforementioned notebooks which will contain markdown text, images, Python code and Plots in their analysis.

 ## 2 Project Repository
 ------------------------------------------------------------------------------------------------
 The Assignment Repository is the source where all the work associated with the assignment will be stored.
 It contains the following files and can be located [here](https://github.com/JPLee01/Programming_for_Data_Analysis-Assignment):

   **File**    |     **Description**
   ---------   |   --------------------------------------------------------
-  .gitignore | A Text File explicitly explaining to Git which files or folders to ignore in the Assignment Instructions.pdf | A PDF copy of the Assessment Instructions LICENSE     |    MIT License for the project scikit-learn.ipynb | Jupyter Notebook created to explain the *scikit-learn* library in Python scipy-stats.ipynb | upyter Notebook created to explain the *scipy-stats* library in Python README.md   |    This file; A Description of the Assessment and Instructions for how to run the notebooks requirments.txt | A text file explaining how to run the notebooks with minimal configuration
+  .gitignore | A Text File explicitly explaining to Git which files or folders to ignore in the Assignment.
+  Instructions.pdf | A PDF copy of the Assessment Instructions.
+  LICENSE     |    MIT License for the project. scikit-learn.ipynb | Jupyter Notebook created to explain the *scikit-learn* library in Python. scipy-stats.ipynb | upyter Notebook created to explain the *scipy-stats* library in Python.
+  README.md   |    This file; A Description of the Assessment and Instructions for how to run the notebooks. requirments.txt | A text file explaining how to run the notebooks with minimal configuration.

 ## 3 scikit-learn Library
 ------------------------------------------------------------------------------------------------
+Scikit-learn is a machine learning library for the Python programming language which was developed by David Cournapeau in 2007.
+Scikit-learn (also known as Sklearn) provides a selection of efficient tools for machine learning and statistical modeling including classification, regression, clustering and dimensionality reduction via a consistence interface in Python.

 ## 4 scipy-stats Library
 ------------------------------------------------------------------------------------------------
+Scipy.stats is a sub-package within the SciPy (Scientific Python) library which is focused on statistical functions.
+The SciPy library is a open-source Python library built on the NumPy python package which is used for scientific and technical computing.
+The SciPy library is a collection of mathematical algorithms and convenience functions which allows users to manipulate and visualize data

 ## 5 Problem Statement
 ------------------------------------------------------------------------------------------------
 As part of the assessment, the student was given a set of instructions which can be viewed [here](https://github.com/JPLee01/Machine_Learning_and_Statistics/blob/main/Instructions.pdf).
-As seen, within the instructions three distinct tasks are listed to be carried out during the assessment:
+As seen, within the instructions four distinct tasks are listed to be carried out during the assessment:
-1.
-2.
-3.
+1. Create a clear and informative Readme.md file explaining why the repository exists, what is in it and how to run the noteboks.
+2. Create a requirments.txt file that enables someone to quickly run your notebooks with minimal configuration.
+3. Create Jupyter Notebooks called scikit-learn.ipynb which provides a detailed overview of the library inlcuding three scikit-learn algorithms and appopriate plots and visualisations as necessary.
+4. Create Jupyter Notebooks called scipy-stats.ipynb which provides a detailed overview of the library inlcuding a hypothsis test using ANOVA and appopriate plots and visualisations as necessary.

 ## 6 User Guide
 ------------------------------------------------------------------------------------------------